Q. When are taxes due and when will I receive my bill?

 A. To receive a duplicate bill just send a note or email requesting a duplicate bill and authorizing us to mail future bills and notices to you.
 Remember to include your mailing address.
 Emails can be sent to email@example.com

 A. There is a ten-day interest free grace period.
 Interest is charged on the 11th day of the month in which payments are due, and is calculated from the due date to the payment date.
 The payment date is the date that the payment is received in the office, not the postmark date.

 Q. When are delinquencies placed on the tax sale list and published in the paper?

 A. All properties with a tax or sewer delinquency from the prior year are required by state statute to be placed on the tax sale list.
-For example, all delinquencies from 2015 will be placed on the tax sale list that is compiled in 2016.
+For example, all delinquencies from 2017 will be placed on the tax sale list that is compiled in Fall of 2018.

 Q. How do tax delinquencies affect the tax rate?

 A. The total prior year delinquency is a factor in calculating the current year's tax rate therefore it's significant for taxes to be paid up-to-date prior to the end of the year.